Lidia Valenta: Early life

-Lidia was born in Brest, Soviet Union, and grew up in Czechoslovakia and Russia.
-Since 1998 she has lived in Germany and calls Dresden her home.
+Lidia was born in Brest, Belarus, and grew up in Czech Republik and Russia.
+Since 1998, she has lived in Germany and calls Dresden her home.

-At the age of six she began to study piano, vocals, and music theory.
+At the age of six, she began to study piano, vocals, and music theory.
 Soon after, she won the Young Composers Competition in Prague.
 At the age of eight, she began to sing in choirs in Prague and later in Kaliningrad, which became her home in 1986.
 She studied humanities at Kaliningrad State University (renamed Immanuel Kant Baltic Federal University).
 Later studied applied linguistics on the Faculty of Philosophy at the Technical University of Dresden.
 She also studied vocals at the Lidia Nebaba Theater of Romance Music in Moscow.

 Singing career

 Valenta has performed at major music venues in Russia and Europe, including the Buryat State Opera and Ballet Theater in Ulan-Ude, Central House of Art Professionals in Moscow, Jupiter Concert Hall in Nizhny Novgorod, Nizhny Novgorod Kremlin, Russian House of Science and Culture in Berlin and the Russian Centre of Culture and Science in Rome.